locka99/cpp-to-rust-book/features_of_rust/memory_allocation.md

 ### Box<T>

+A `Box` is something managed on the heap.
+If I create something created in a box, it's allocated by the heap.

-A `Box` is a managed pointer.
-It holds a reference to some data but there can only be one valid reference to the box itself.
-Essentially, that means you can pass the box around from one place to another and whoever binds to it last can open it.
-Everyone else’s binding is invalid will generate a compile error.
+Whoever owns the box can access it.
+Essentially, that means you can pass the box around from one place to another and whatever binds to it last can open it.
+Everyone else’s binding becomes invalid and will generate a compile error.

 A box can be useful for abstraction since it can refer to a struct by a trait it implements allowing decoupling between types.